-- 23. Internal audit is provided by Fife, Tayside, and Forth Valley Audit and Management Services (FTF).
-As part of our planning process we carry out an annual assessment of the internal audit function to ensure that it operates in accordance with Public Sector Internal Audit Standards (PSIAS). - 24.
+- the extent to which the internal audit function's organisational status and relevant policies and procedures support the objectivity of the internal auditors - the level of competence of the internal audit function - whether the internal audit function applies a systematic and disciplined approach, including quality control. - 23.
 Our external audit colleagues working on the NHS Fife audit have concluded their review of the internal audit function provided by FTF.
-This included a review of the range and quality of work carried out by internal audit including reporting requirements.
 Overall, they concluded that FTF generally complies with the PSIAS and that appropriate documentation standards and reporting procedures are in place.
 We have relied on this work for our own purposes.